 An antipasto tray of salamis, cheese, olives, and baguette also make a nice alternative for lunch.

 Dinner is the highlight of the day and here I usually go all out.
 Ribs, Shish Kebabs, chops, casseroles, and pies are at the top of the list.
 I make it easy on myself by grilling the meat, making a casserole and serving fresh vegetables...whatever looks good at the Farmer's Market.
-For dessert I make crumbles with whatever fruit is in season or serve ice cream with fruit.
+Fresh corn and tomatoes are at the top of the list when available.
+For dessert I make crumbles with whatever fruit is in season or serve home made ice cream with fresh fruit.
 Other times I cheat and buy a pie at the nearest Fresh Market.

 If you have guests arriving Friday don't plan to cook on the grill that night.
 Instead make something that can be easily warmed up for those who arrive late.
 My individual Mac And Cheese recipe from Harry's Bar in Venice is an old standby and a favorite of friends and family including little children.